focus-editor/focus/LOG.md

 # TODO
-WORK REALLY FAST AND FOCUSED OR I WILL NEVER HAVE TIME FOR ANYTHING
 - Open file dialog
     + On start, build a file list in the project
     + Filter the list